Ghedi

 Ghedi (/it/; Ghét in Brescian dialect) is an Italian comune with a population of 18,516 inhabitants, located in the Province of Brescia in Lombardy.
 It is located in the eastern Lower Brescian Plain and is crossed by the Naviglio di Brescia canal.

 The town is renowned for being home to the 6th Wing of the Italian Air Force (whose flying groups are the 102nd "Giuseppe Cenni", the 154th and the 155th), along with Ghedi Air Base, where the Brescia Ghedi weather station is also located.

 Physical geography

 Territory

 Ghedi is situated within the Po Valley and features minimal hilly relief, being predominantly flat.
-It is geographically positioned in the eastern Lower Brescian Plain, thus not far from the Province of Cremona and the Province of Mantua; it covers a total area of about 60 km², with a maximum elevation of 85 m above sea level.
+It is geographically positioned in the eastern Lower Brescian Plain, thus not far from the Province of Cremona and the Province of Mantua; it covers a total area of about 60 km^{2}, with a maximum elevation of 85 m above sea level.

 According to the conventional seismic classification, Ghedi falls into zone 2 (medium seismicity), particularly following the 2004 Salò earthquake.
-This classification was updated after the resolution of the Regional Council of Lombardy on 11 July 2014 no. 2129, which officially entered into force on 10 April 2016.
+This classification was updated after the resolution of the Regional Council of Lombardy on July 11, 2014, no. 2129, which officially entered into force on April 10, 2016.